davefx/dfx-random-user-id/readme.txt

 This WordPress plugin randomizes the user_id for the user created on WordPress setup, removing one potential attack factor from the site.

-Since WordPress version 4.9, it also randomizes the ID for all other users created after its setup.
-In WordPress versions prior to 4.9, this feature requires installing the patch from WP Issue https://core.trac.wordpress.org/ticket/40545

 == How it works ==

 Once activated, the plugin will immediately replace the ID for the default admin user (with user ID 1).
 By default, the plugin will use random user IDs between 1 and 4503599627370495 (to ensure compatibility with Javascript code using the user ID).